 These mattresses contain coil support systems that evenly distribute your weight across the mattress.
 These mattresses should last for ten years and sometimes longer if the mattress is flippable.
 That said, innerspring mattresses typically do not offer much in the way of comfort.
 Their long lifespan is offset by the fact that they do not have a top layer of comfort foam.
 This top layer is where mattress degradation typically starts, as it’s the layer that deals with the most direct compression from the sleeper’s body weight.
 However, a high-density top layer will last longer and will provide better support than an innerspring design.

 As the name suggests, hybrid mattresses are a combination of memory foam and innerspring designs.
-They have a coil base, followed by multiple layers of foam.
+They have a coil base, followed by multiple layers of foam or latex.
 As with memory foam mattresses, the durability of a hybrid mattress depends on the density of the foam layers and the quality and quantity of the coils used in the base.
 Generally speaking, a higher coil count, will provide more support and better limit the motion transfer.
 Equally important is the gauge of these coils.
 Coil gauge is a measure of thickness.
 Most coil gauges fall within the range of 12-15.
 The lower the gauge, the thicker and more durable the coil.
-In short, a hybrid mattress with high-density foam layers and a high number of low-gauge pocket coils will remain durable and provide quality support for a longer range of time.
+In short, a hybrid mattress with high-density foam or latex layers and a high number of low-gauge pocket coils will remain durable and provide quality support for a longer range of time.